Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 aPolyHLRToShape.OutLineHCompound();
 ~~~~~

 @section occt_modalg_10_2 Meshing of Shapes

-The *HLRBRep_PolyAlgo*  algorithm works with triangulation of shapes.
-This is provided by the function  *BRepMesh::Mesh*, which adds a triangulation of the shape to its topological data  structure.
-This triangulation is computed with a given deflection.
+The algorithm of shape triangulation is provided by the functionality of *BRepMesh_IncrementalMesh* class, which adds a triangulation of the shape to its topological data structure.

 ~~~~~
-Standard_Real radius=10. ;
-Standard_Real height=25. ;
-BRepBuilderAPI_MakeCylinder myCyl (radius, height) ;
+const Standard_Real aRadius = 10.0;
+const Standard_Real aHeight = 25.0;
+BRepBuilderAPI_MakeCylinder aCylinder(aRadius, aHeight);
-TopoDS_Shape myShape = myCyl.Shape() ;
+TopoDS_Shape aShape = aCylinder.Shape();

+const Standard_Real aLinearDeflection   = 0.01;
-Standard_Real Deflection = 0.01 ;
+const Standard_Real anAngularDeflection = 0.5;

-BRepMesh::Mesh (myShape, Deflection);
+BRepMesh_IncrementalMesh aMesh(aShape, aLinearDeflection, Standard_False, anAngularDeflection);
 ~~~~~

+Default meshing algorithm *BRepMesh_IncrementalMesh* has two major options to define triangulation – linear and angular deflections.
+At the first step all edges from face are discretized according to specified parameters.
+Linear deflection limits distance between curve and its tessellation and angular deflection limits the angle between subsequent segments in polyline.

+@image html /user_guides/modeling_algos/images/modeling_algos_image056.png  "Deflection parameters of BRepMesh_IncrementalMesh algorithm"

+Linear deflection limits distance between triangles and face interior.

+@image html /user_guides/modeling_algos/images/modeling_algos_image057.png  "Linear deflection"

+Note that if given value of linear deflection is less than shape tolerance then the algorithm will skip this value and will take into account the shape tolerance.

+Application should provide deflection parameters to compute satisfying mesh.
+Angular deflection is relatively simple and default value can be used (12-20 degrees).
+Linear deflection has absolute meaning and application should provide correct value for its models.
+Giving small values may result in too huge mesh (a lot of memory, long computation time and slow rendering) while big values results in ugly mesh.

+For application working in dimensions known in advance this is reasonable to fix absolute linear deflection for all models.
+This gives a meshes according to metrics and precision used in application (for example models known to be stored in meters and 0.004 m is enough for most tasks).

+However applications worked with alien models can not use the same deflection for all models (notice that this is abnormal situation in fact and this application is probably just a viewer for CAD models with dimensions vary by an order).
+To solve this problem conception of relative linear deflection was introduced that has some kind of LOD (level of detail) meaning.
+This value in fact is a scale factor to absolute deflection applied to model dimensions.

 Meshing covers a shape with a triangular mesh.
 Other than hidden line removal, you can use meshing to transfer the shape to another tool: a manufacturing tool, a shading algorithm, a finite element algorithm, or a collision algorithm, for example.

 You can obtain information on the shape by first exploring it.
 To then access triangulation of a face in the shape, use *BRepTool::Triangulation*.
 To access a polygon which is the approximation of an edge of the face, use *BRepTool::PolygonOnTriangulation*.